-- Use a CodeX button as an abort button. - Display the current state on the display screen. - Add a fourth state (before init) that requires some crew action. - Use the CodeX buttons as a check-in for each crew member, indicating they are ready for landing.
+- Use a CodeX button as an abort button. - Display the current state on the display screen. - Add a fourth state (before init) that requires some crew action. - Use the CodeX buttons as a check-in for each crew member, indicating they are ready for landing. - Add an alert sound when landing. - Use the CodeX buttons as communication devices - a button press would indicate a phase to mission control. - Once landed, use the CodeX's ambient light sensor to adjust solar panels.

 - LANGUAGE ARTS: Have students compare and contrast this mission to previous missions. - SCIENCE: Several missions now have used the finite-state machine model.
 There are many applications of this in science as well, such as the life cycle of something.
-Discuss how science has finite states.
+Discuss how science has finite states. - SCIENCE: Have a lesson on how the object sensor works.